MCLD/greatreadingadventure/dev/initial-developer-setup.md

     `dotnet ef --startup-project ../GRA.Web migrations add initial`

+  4. Create or update the database to the migration:

+    `dotnet ef --startup-project ../GRA.Web database update`

 ### Configuration

 The `GRA.Web` project has the [Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets#secret-manager) enabled.
 You may want to issue a command such as: